U.N. report seen worsening fear over Iran nuclear plans

 The IAEA has "received countless pieces of information on Iran's nuclear activities from governments and other sources," one Western envoy in the Austrian capital said.

-Iran has routinely dismissed the accusations as baseless and forged, insisting its nuclear programme is aimed at producing electricity so that it can sell gas and oil abroad.
+Iran has routinely dismissed the accusations as baseless and forged, insisting its nuclear program is aimed at producing electricity so that it can sell gas and oil abroad.

 But its history of concealing sensitive nuclear activity and its refusal to suspend work that can also yield atomic bombs have drawn four rounds of U.N. sanctions, as well as separate sanctions imposed by the United States and the European Union.